salmonslay/salmonslay/README.md

 ![name-light](https://github.com/user-attachments/assets/eb8f0333-44ed-4163-84b2-f6c4f2df9154#gh-dark-mode-only)
 ![name-dark](https://github.com/user-attachments/assets/1d80f3ad-7dc0-4339-9045-066a31a68686#gh-light-mode-only)

 Hi!
-I'm a game developer at [Filimundus](https://www.filimundus.se/en/), creating fun and challenging games for kids.
+I'm a Lead Game Developer at [Filimundus](https://www.filimundus.se/en/), creating fun and challenging games for kids.
 I am proficient in C# (both through .NET environments & Unity) and C++, and I also have quite some experience in areas such as web development (focus backend with Node), SQL and general hardware.
 I do not use this account at work; all repositories and contributions are personal.

 Winner of Gamers' Choice in the Swedish Game Awards 2024 🏅